Article By: Robin Gupta

 Construction: BIM and VR in construction enhance collaboration and training across teams.

-Incorporation of BIM and Virtual Reality in Construction Industry
+Incorporation of BIM and Virtual Reality in the Construction Industry

 BIM and VR use immersive tech to merge digital models, improving communication, visualization, and decision-making in construction.